coumbaya/feta/README.md

       traffic.

       We use this tool, in order to capture both queries and their answers.
 You may create your own captures, when
       at the same time running queries with FedX or ANAPSID query engines.
-In order to capture HTTP packets, you need        to run the command:
+In order to capture TCP packets, you need        to run the command:

       $ sudo justniffer -i eth0 -l "%request%request.timestamp%response%response.timestamp"